 Every day we work to honor the trust our musician and presenter clients place in us.
 We will continue striving to achieve the highest standards, whatever the future holds.

 Growing up in rural southwestern Vermont, it was easy to imagine anything was possible, even my dream of becoming concertmaster (or at least a section player) with the Boston Symphony.
 Joseph Silverstein was my idol, and a summer studying at Tanglewood was heady encouragement.
-But rather than a music conservatory, I elected to attend Wesleyan University, perhaps subconsciously aware that my relatively late (age 9) start didn’t bode well for my violinistic ambitions.
+But rather than a music conservatory, I elected to attend a liberal arts college, perhaps subconsciously aware that my relatively late (age 9) start didn’t bode well for my violinistic ambitions.
 And my bubble was officially burst when I arrived in Ann Arbor to enroll as a masters student - three weeks amongst those noticeably more accomplished talents convinced me to withdraw while I could still get a full refund!
 A couple of years playing in regional orchestras and working as a bicycle mechanic, first in Michigan, then California, led to meeting an employee of Mariedi Anders Artist Management, who in 1985 recommended me for an open position.

 I had little to offer besides deep knowledge of classical music, but I was young (read “affordable”), knew how to spell Tchaikovsky, was a serviceable typist, and soon found myself working in tour support on behalf of legendary artists including the Amadeus Quartet, Borodin Quartet, Academy of St Martin in the Fields Chamber Ensemble, Nikolaus Harnoncourt, Kurt Sanderling, Peter Schreier, Lucia Popp, Paul Tortelier, Josef Suk, and many others.
 Over time, and with Mariedi’s guidance and support, I grew in knowledge and confidence, and by 1989 she had entrusted me to oversee her chamber music roster.
 Representing chamber music ensembles has been my entire professional life (well, aside from a three-year break in the early 1990s to become a tennis umpire including this run-in with John McEnroe on national television), and I still consider myself incredibly fortunate to have stumbled into such a rewarding profession!
 When not in the office, I enjoy spending time with family, playing tennis, bike riding, travel, trying to keep my violin from gathering too much dust, and rooting for the Dallas Cowboys.